filecoin-project/chain-validation/README.md

 - High-performance execution, if this comes at a cost of timeliness or comprehensiveness

 ## Usage
-In order for you Filecoin implementation to use this package it will need to satisfy the following interfaces, described in top-down order:
+In order for your Filecoin implementation to use this package it will need to satisfy the following interfaces, described in top-down order:

 #### Factories